Table of Contents

 Tips for Your Road Trip

 Canada is a big country and depending on where you are there could be a considerable distance between towns and rest stops/gas stations.
 Check Google Maps or Travel Math to see the distance from one town to another.
 Travel Math can also help you calculate how much your road trip will cost.
 Make sure your gas tank is at least half full.
 Carry a jerry can of gas if you are driving somewhere sparsely populated.
+If you’re doing a multiday road trip be sure to book some accommodation to get a good night’s sleep.
+You don’t want to drive tired.

 I’m constantly amazed at how beautiful our country is, why do we ever leave?